sailfish-team/sailfish/doc/simulation_setup.rst

   provide that indexing expression as the second argument.
 * To set a time-dependent parameter: instantiate a :class:`node_type.DynamicValue` object.
 The constructor takes sympy expressions that will be evaluated on every step on the device.
+  You can provide multiple arguments to the constructor in order to make the parameter vector-valued.
-Use :attr:`sym.S.gx`, :attr:`sym.S.gy`, :attr:`sym.S.gz` in the expression to get the node position in the global lattice coordinate system, and :attr:`sym.S.time` to reference the *physical* time.
+  Use :attr:`sym.S.gx`, :attr:`sym.S.gy`, :attr:`sym.S.gz` in the
+  expression to get the node position in the global lattice coordinate system, and :attr:`sym.S.time` to reference the *physical* time.
 Note that in order for the time to have a meaningful value, you will need to provide the